These math maneuvers take time and effort, but they work!

-- GETTING STUCK is to be expected.
-Don’t get frustrated.
+- Don't get frustrated.
+Getting stuck is to be expected.
 Mark the problem, move on, and take the initiative to get help from a classmate, math specialist, or your instructor.
 Look at it as an opportunity to learn something new.